ethereum/go-ethereum/docs/_interface/Private-Network.md

 sort_key: B
 ---

-This guide explains how to set up a private network of multiple Geth nodes. that are not able to connect to external peers.
-This page describes the setup process and configuration options required to establish a private network.
+This guide explains how to set up a private network of multiple Geth nodes that are not able to connect to external peers.
+The setup process and configuration options required to establish a private network are explained on this page.
 An end-to-end tutorial for setting up a simple private network is available in the [final section below](#end-to-end-example).

 ## Background